 As the Congressional debate over healthcare reform persists, small business owners are left to fend for themselves and hope for curing relief.

-Charles Ewing Sr., owner of Ewing Moving Service Inc. & Storage in Memphis, Tennessee is among those left to bear the burden of high premium and coverage costs.
-The small business owner, whose company saw revenues of $3 million this past year, has eliminated healthcare insurance for all but five of his 47 full-time employees.
+Charles Ewing Sr., owner of Ewing Moving Service Inc. in Memphis, Tennessee, is among those left to bear the brunt of high premium and coverage costs.
+The business owner, whose company saw revenues of $3 million this past year, has eliminated healthcare insurance for all but five of his 47 full-time employees.

-BlueCross/BlueShield is Ewing Moving Service’s insurance provider and the cost is split 50/50 between the company and staff for single coverage.
+BlueCross/BlueShield is Ewing Moving Service’s insurance provider and the cost is split 50/50 between company and staff for single coverage.
 Ewing says he came to his decision as premium costs rose 15% to 20% annually.
-While insured employees were paying half of the $224 per month, Ewing’s bill to insure his employees peaked at $3,600 monthly.
-He says he even shopped around to another insurance provider, Humana, but to no avail because although Humana’s rates were cheaper, since some employees have preexisting health conditions, Ewing would be charged more.
+Ewing’s bill to insure his people peaked at $3,600 monthly.
+He says he even shopped around but to no avail.

-According to Aflac Inc., the largest provider of supplemental insurance in the United States, small business owners are taking drastic measures to remedy their company’s insurance dilemma.
-Their study, “Small Business: Now More Than Ever,” led by Accelerant Research interviewed small businesses with five to 99 employees, not home-based and with annual revenues of at least $100,000.
+According to Aflac Inc., the largest provider of supplemental insurance in the United States, small business owners are taking drastic measures to remedy this dilemma.